mongodb/terraform-provider-mongodbatlas/website/docs/r/cloud_provider_access.markdown

 ## mongodbatlas_cloud_provider_access (optional)

-This is the first resource in the multi-resource path
+This is the first resource in the two-resource path as described above.

 `mongodbatlas_cloud_provider_access_setup` Allows you to only register AWS IAM roles in Atlas.